Everything you need to know about third party costsSave more now

 Over recent years non-commodity costs such as distribution and transmission charges, alongside a growing number and size of Government levies, have markedly changed the make up of a customer bill.
 In 2009, power made up 77% of the bill, with 18% being for Use of Systems and 5% for Government schemes.

 Looking at this coming year the make up is quite different, 44% for the power, 28% for Use of Systems and 28% for Government schemes.
-This can be explained by growing cost of the Renewable Obligation and Feed In Tariff costs due to large installation levels since the scheme began in 2010.
-In addition, the introduction of the Capacity Market and CfD under EMR in 2014 will begin to grow substantially from this
+This can be explained by the growing cost of the Renewable Obligation and Feed-In Tariff costs due to large installation levels since the scheme began in 2010.
+In addition, the introduction of the Capacity Market and CfD under EMR in 2014 will begin to grow substantially from this year.

 What are these costs?